Appendix 1. About educational databases

-Company table has ID and name of the company, which transports passengers.
-Trip table has information about trips: trip number, company ID, plane type, departure city, arrival city, departure time, and arrival time.
-The passenger table has passenger's ID and passenger's name.
-Pass_in_trip table has information about the flights: trip number, departure date (day), passenger's ID and his place during the flight.
-We should note that,
+The Company table contains IDs and names of the airlines transporting passengers.
+The Trip table contains information on the schedule of flights: trip (flight) number, company (airline) ID, plane type, departure city, destination city, departure time, and arrival time.
+The Passenger table holds IDs and names of the passengers.
+The Pass_in_trip table contains data on flight bookings: trip number, departure date (day), passenger ID and her seat (place) designation during the flight.
+It should be noted that

-- There can be the passengers bearing the same names (for example, Bruce Willis);
+- there can be several passengers bearing the same first name and surname (for example, Bruce Willis);

-- The place during the flight is a number followed by a letter; the number defines the row number, the letter (a – d) – the place in the row (from the left to the right) in the alphabetical order;
+- the seat (place) designation consists of a number followed by a letter; the number stands for the row, while the letter (a – d) defines the seat position in the grid (from left to right, in alphabetical order;

-- Relationships and restrictions are shown in the data schema.
+- connections and constraints are shown in the database schema below.

 It should be noted that

-- any record in the table utB decreases paint quantity in the balloon by B_VOL and increase paint quantity in the square by the same value;
+- any record in the utB table decreases the paint quantity in the corresponding spray can by B_VOL and accordingly increases the amount of paint applied to the square by the same value;

-- B_VOL must be more than 0 and less or equal 255;
+- B_VOL must be greater than 0 and less or equal to 255;

-- time of painting (B_DATETIME) is given to within a second, i.e. it does not contain milliseconds.
+- the time of the painting event (B_DATETIME) is specified with one second precision, i.e. it does not contain milliseconds;

 Appendix 2.
 The list of exercises (SELECT)